onierstrasz/gt-talks/README.md

 Vissoft2022Slideshow show
 ```

-This is also needed for the slides.
+This is also needed for the VISSOFT slides.
 ```
 rootDirectory := 'whitehall' asFileReference ensureDeleteAll. repository := IceRepositoryCreator new